-After giving up eggs (let’s hope it’s only temporarily!), I needed to find a satisfying breakfast protein.
+I can’t eat eggs.
+Like many on the Autoimmune Protocol, they provoke an immune response in my body.
+So, what’s for breakfast?!
 Even low sodium bacon and store-bought sausage contain way more salt than I like to consume on a daily basis (after you sift through all the sausage labels for one without fillers!).
 This left me with two alternatives: experiment with breakfast shakes (hard to keep the carbohydrate content down) or make my own sausage.
 I was inspired by a recipe in Paleo Comfort Foods to try the latter.
 It’s actually really easy to mix some good seasonings with some ground pork, form it into a patty and fry it.
-You could buy casings and stuff sausages if you want (then maybe freeze them?), but this way works really well for me.
+You could buy casings and stuff sausages if you want (there are particularly great directions for this in The Paleo Approach Cookbook), but this way works really well for me.
 This seasoning mix mimics a traditional English banger.
 Play around with it and see what you like!

 - 1 lb good quality ground pork